-A student or one seeking admission to Hannibal-LaGrange University, who claims to have been unlawfully discriminated against due to any University regulation, policy, or the official action of any University employee should submit a written complaint to William Stuflick at HLGU, 2800 Palmyra Road, Hannibal, Missouri, 63401 or via email at william.stuflick@hlg.edu
+A student or one seeking admission to Hannibal-LaGrange University, who claims to have been unlawfully discriminated against due to any University regulation, policy, or the official action of any University employee should submit a written complaint to Human Resources at HLGU, 2800 Palmyra Road, Hannibal, Missouri, 63401 or via email at humanresources@hlg.edu.

-An employee or one seeking employment who claims to have been unlawfully discriminated against due to any University regulation, policy, or the official action of any University employee should submit a written complaint to William Stuflick at Business Office, 2800 Palmyra Road, Hannibal, Missouri, 63401 or via email at william.stuflick@hlg.edu
+An employee or one seeking employment who claims to have been unlawfully discriminated against due to any University regulation, policy, or the official action of any University employee should submit a written complaint to Human Resources at Business Office, 2800 Palmyra Road, Hannibal, Missouri, 63401 or via email at humanresources@hlg.edu.